EDUC 101 CAREERS IN EDUCATION (1-2)

 EDUC 204 HONORS HISTORICAL AND CONTEMPORARY PERSPECTIVES: AMERICA'S URBAN SCHOOLS (3)

 Philosophical, historical, and contemporary issues of education as they relate to American urban and/or metropolitan schools and community organizations.
 Critical analyses of the functions of urban education through field-based service-learning engagement.
 Topics include the historical and contemporary issues around urban education as it intersects with society, culture, politics, and economics within an urban framework.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
 Honors College course.
 Core: Metropolitan Perspectives.

 EDUC 270 SPECIAL TOPICS (1-3)